-A French drain is a straightforward drain that will safeguard your property and landscape, even though it may sound like a complicated plumbing item.
+A French drain is a straightforward drain that will safeguard your property and landscape.
 You may construct a French drain to drain your property yourself, or you can hire a local professional drainage systems company to create one for you.
 Whether or not you will profit from a French drain depends on its specifications, but the following problems might just merit a professional installation on your property.

 Basement & Lawn Flooding

 It is common for homeowners to experience flooding in their underground basements every year.
-Essentially, in the absence of a drainage system, there is nowhere else for the groundwater to go, and so it finds its way inside the home.
+With no drainage system, there’s nowhere for the groundwater to go, so it finds its way inside the home.
 A French drain will use gravity to transport water away from home and to a secondary location.

 Your House Is At The Base Of A Slope